abdullahialidev/Previous-Express/README.md

  This project has a tool that will verify whether a inputted word is a palindrome or not!

- This tool is case-sensitive as well.
+ This tool is case-sensitive as well and users can view palindrome results after and delete each respective palindrome result

  Word and palindrome result are both sent to MongoDb database.